readthedocs/readthedocs.org/docs/user/build-customization.rst

 Docsify
 ~~~~~~~

-`Docsify <https://docsify.js.org/>`_ generates documentation websites on the fly, without the need of building static HTML.
+`Docsify <https://docsify.js.org/>`_ generates documentation websites on the fly, without the need to build static HTML.
 These projects can be built using a configuration file like this:

 .. code-block:: yaml